taskcluster/taskcluster-lib-pulse/README.md

 Other options to the constructor:

- * `reconnectInterval` - interval on which connections are automatically recycled, in ms.  Default: 1 hour.
+ * `recycleInterval` - interval on which connections are automatically recycled, in ms.  Default: 1 hour.
  * `retirementDelay` - time that a connection remains in the `retiring` state.

 ## Connection Setup